tanveer941/Apigee-automation/README.md

 It will also help for segregating different target endpoints for Dev, Test and Stage environments

 # Prefill data
-To use this utility certain data needs to be prefilled
+To use this utility certain data needs to be prefilled in the `api_config.json`
-- Credentials like username and password for the API authentication
+- Credentials like username and password for the API authentication in JSON fields `Email` and `Password` respectively
-- Apigee server name
+- Apigee server name in `ApigeeProxyServer`
-- Organisation name
+- Organisation name in `Orgname`

 # Exporting proxy
 - Execute the file `tools\export_proxy_to_local.py` with necessary parameters